Irineu333/KMP-AndroidAndDesktop/README.md

 ### Android

-1. Configure the JDK (17) and Android SDK.
+1. Configure the JDK (17).
 2. Open the project in Intellij IDEA.
-3. Install Android SDK using SDK Setup of IntelliJ (Settings/Languages & Framework/Android SDK).
+3. Install Android SDK using SDK Setup of IntelliJ (File -> Settings -> Languages & Frameworks -> Android SDK).
 4. Open and install with `gradlew :android:installDebug`(connected device or emulator required).
 5. Or build an apk with `gradlew :android:assembleDebug` (android/build/outputs/apk/debug/android-debug.apk) .